zheli/terraform-pci-starter/README.md

   Security Command Center.
 It may require that Forseti is configured twice.
   Once without the `forseti_cscc_source_id` variable set and once again after CSCC is manually configured.
+- As detailed in [Data Loss Prevention API](docs/dlp.md), the DLP API filter, as implemented, is not designed to scale to handle production loads.
 - This demo is meant to showcase various GCP features and act as a starting point to build a security-focused environment focused on PCI compliance.
 This demo has **not been reviewed by a QSA** and deploying an application into this environment does not qualify as being PCI-DSS compliant